nylander/Burntrees/README.md

 To remove branch lengths from tree descriptions, use

       burntrees.pl --rmbrlens data.t

+To remove branch lengths, support values, and comments from tree descriptions, use

+      burntrees.pl -R data.t

 To change the branch length format from scientific to numerical (three decimals) use